resotto/gochk/README.md

   - goreturns
   - gofumports
 - If you have files with following file path or import path, Gochk might not work well.
-  - The path including the two directory names specified in `dependencyOrders` in `gochk/configs/config.json`.
+  - The path including the two directory names specified in `dependencyOrders` of `gochk/configs/config.json`.
     - For example, if you have the path `app/external/adapter/service` and want to handle this path as what is in `adapter`, and `dependencyOrders = ["external", "adapter"]`, the index of the path will be `0` (not `1`).

 ### What Gochk does